 When November is over, don’t stop.

 Continue to list out your blessings every day.

 Count your gifts and give them to God.

 Let this spiritual discipline of giving thanks become a daily part of your devotional time.

-What are ways you practice Thanksgiving year round?
+What are the ways you practice Thanksgiving year-round?